 As for Article 136 of the CRD, it enables the use of a countercyclical capital buffer to address cyclical systemic risks.
 The buffer is a time-varying capital requirement and applies to all credit exposures to the non-financial private sector located in the concerned Member State.
-The countercyclical buffer rate in Sweden has recently been lowered to zero as a measure taken to address the potential impact from the COVID-19 pandemic.
-The buffer was set at 2.5% immediately prior to its release.
-It was calibrated to address the overall prolonged excessiveness in the credit growth in the Swedish economy and thereby the financial imbalances that had built up over time.
+The countercyclical buffer rate in Sweden was lowered to zero in March 2020 as a measure taken to address the potential impact from the COVID-19 pandemic.
 The buffer requirement was reduced to counteract the risk of more restrictive lending emerging and thereby help attenuate the economic downturn.
+The buffer was set at 2.5% immediately prior to its release and is expected to reach a positive neutral rate of 2% going forward26.
+It has now been announced that the CCyB will be raised from the current level of zero during the second half of 2021 as a step towards reinstating policy measures that were released as a consequence of the Covid Pandemic.

-The countercyclical buffer applied to all Swedish credit exposures and not just the mortgage exposures.
-In much the same way as the systemic risk buffer, were the countercyclical buffer applied to specifically target systemic risks linked to the Swedish mortgage and housing markets, this would have penalised credits and other exposures to SMEs and corporates, which were not the target of the measure.
+The countercyclical buffer is applied to all Swedish credit exposures and not just the mortgage exposures.
+In much the same way as the systemic risk buffer, were the countercyclical buffer applied to specifically target systemic risks linked to the Swedish mortgage and housing markets, this would have penalised other exposures which were not the target of the measure.
 Moreover, it would have penalised most the banks with the lowest share of relevant exposures in mortgage loans.
 Therefore, further increasing the countercyclical capital buffer would not adequately address the identified risk in an effective and proportionate way.